pauldotknopf/pauldotknopf.github.io/posts/2018-11-07-give-ubuntu-darch-a-ride-in-a-virtual-machine.md

 sudo darch stage upload custom --force
 ```

-Reboot again to see your changes permanantly backed into your build.
+Reboot again to see your changes permanantly baked into your image.

 That is pretty much it!

+Apart from hardware issues, I will never have to worry about a broken Linux install again.
+Clean, stable and reproducable!

 Another cool thing worth mentioning is that you can configure your recipes to be auto-built and deployed to Docker Hub via Travis CI.
 This works great for me because I can commit/push any change I want, and I will eventually be able to pull it (```darch images pull my/image```) and boot it.
 I have multiple machines (and a laptop) that all pull off of the same Docker Hub feed.
 This means I have multiple machines running of the *same exact bits*.

-Apart from hardware issues, I will never have to worry about a broken Linux install again.
-Clean and stable.
+Darch supports building images for Debian (stable and testing), Ubuntu, Arch and VoidLinux.
+Reach out if you'd like to see other distributions supported.

+Visit [godarch.com](https://godarch.com/) to learn more.